TurBoss/blt/doc/parseargs.rst

 arguments.
 Arguments specify how the words of the command line are interpreted.

-Flags or options are arguments that start with designated prefix character (such as "-").
+Flags or options are arguments that start with a designated prefix character (such as "-").
 Options may occur anywhere in the command line (after the program name).
 The parser processes options and their values first.
+Options may take a different number of words for their values.

-Options may take different numbers of words as their values.
+Alternatively, positional arguments do not start with a prefix character.

-Positional arguments on the other hand do not start with a prefix character.
-They are assigned in the order that they are arguments were created from the leftover words after options are processed.
+They are processed and assigned in the order in which they were created using the leftover words after options have been processed.

-By default, all arguments are optional.
+By default all arguments are optional.
 Setting the argument's **-required** flag, specifies that the argument is required.
-You can make options (arguments that start with prefix characters) required.
+It is an error if the command line does not contain that argument.
+You can also make options (arguments that start with prefix characters) required.

 Any words that do not match an option or a positional argument are returned in a TCL list.
 So you can have the parser handle a first pass of parsing and then parse the remaining words however you wish.

 SYNTAX
 ------